 The vast majority of development applications in New South Wales are for local and regional development and are assessed by local councils under Part 4 of the Act.

-To view development proposals currently being assessed by Planning & Infrastructure and determinations already made, please visit the agency's Development Assessments Register
+To view development proposals currently being assessed by the department and determinations already made, please visit the department's Development Assessments Register